rana-salah/Transcriptomics/README.md

    - "numInCat": number of genes in this category term: detail of the term
    - "ontology": MF (Molecular Function - molecular activities of gene products), CC (Cellular Component - where gene products are active), BP (Biological Process - pathways and larger processes made up of the activities of multiple gene products)
-   - "p.adjust.over_represented": p-value for over-representation of the term in the differentially expressed genes, adjusted for multiple testing with the Benjamini-Hochberg procedure
+   - "p.adjust.over_represented": p-value for over-representation of the term in the differentially expressed genes"
-   - P.adjust.under_represented: p-value for under-representation of the term in the differentially expressed genes, adjusted for multiple testing with the Benjamini-Hochberg procedure
+   - P.adjust.under_represented: p-value for under-representation of the term in the differentially expressed genes" procedure

 ![GO_RANK 1](https://user-images.githubusercontent.com/88287437/130142391-1d2631b5-dc3f-48ee-aa7e-3351c208876c.PNG)

 Results:

+A graph with the top 10 over-represented GO terms.The x-axis is the percentage of genes in the category that have been identified as differentially expressed

 [GO_TOP[2].pdf](https://github.com/rana-salah/Transcriptomics/files/7017700/GO_TOP.2.pdf)